braintree/braintree_ios/README.md

 We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.

+If you're upgrading from v3.x, read the [Braintree iOS Migration Guide](https://developers.braintreepayments.com/reference/general/client-sdk-migration/ios) for an overview of the architectural changes.

 ### CocoaPods

 Add to your `Podfile`: